Chapter 20

 Exercise 20.2

 Compare the bandwidth requirements for syncing a 100-address wallet from genesis using: (a) full node, (b) BIP-157/158, (c) Electrum server queries.
-Assume average block has 2500 transactions.
+Assume the average block has 2500 transactions.

 Exercise 20.3